Semiahmoo people

 The Semiahmoo (/ˌsɛmiˈɑːmoʊ/ SEM-ee-AH-moh, /ˌsɛmiˈɑːmuː/ SEM-ee-AH-moo; Semiahmoo: SEMYOME) are a Coast Salish indigenous people whose homeland is in the Lower Mainland region of southwestern British Columbia, Canada.
+According to Chief James “Jimmy” Charles (1867–1952), chief of the Semiahmoo from 1909 to 1952, the word Semiahmoo means “half-moon,” and describes the shape of Semiahmoo Bay.

 History

 The Semiahmoo are more closely related to the Lummi and Samish peoples south of the international border, and to the Lekwammen and T'sou-ke peoples across the Strait of Georgia, than they are to the Halkomelem-speaking Sto:lo of the Fraser Valley and of the Fraser's delta to the north of themselves, the Musqueam.

 The peoples of the strait are united by their North Straits Salish language and by their tradition of using an elaborate reef-net system to catch sockeye salmon as they entered Juan de Fuca Strait and the Strait of Georgia from the south, on their migration to spawning grounds in the Fraser River.

 Indigenous Peoples of the Americas were very well organized and survived off the lands which were tied to their Hereditary Chief Names.
 Each House would have a Hereditary Chief Name and with the out line of their Traditional Territory and Shared Territories.
 The House Group was responsible for their Homeland and took care of their own families and communities.
 Laws governing what took place on the land were decided by the Hereditary Chief in Meetings.

 Crests or Art presented on poles, Blankets, Designs, and Body Tattoos told stories of Ownership of the Land and Territory from where one belonged.
 If you belonged to a certain house, you wore the Crest proudly and displayed who you were for everyone to know.
 Each house was responsible for upholding its House name by acting according to the law.
 Generosity was the law.
 And abundance was gained by work of the land, fishing, harvesting, and hunting freely on one's Traditional Territory, Homelands and shared Territories.
 Giving in the feast house was a sign of wealth, hard work and a coordinated effort of all house group members.

 Delgamuukxw is an example of this where Hereditary Chief names are tied to Traditional Territories as since time immemorial.